aws-samples/amazon-eks-autonomous-driving-data-service/README.md

  The data client exits automatically at the end of each successful run.
 You can use CTRL+C to exit the data client manaually.

+ When you are done with the Kafka data service, stop it by executing the command:

+		helm delete a2d2-data-service

 ### Run Rosbridge data service

 To deploy the `a2d2-rosbridge` data service, execute the following command in the *working directory*: